xJuggl3r/drf-puppy-store/readme.md

 ## Django Puppy Store ##
-A DRF API for a Puppy Store
+A DRF API for a Puppy Store.

+A RESTful API using Django REST Framework with a test-first approach.

 #python #django #drf #puppy-store